What is colour therapy?

 Colour therapy has been used for thousands of years.
 It can be traced back to the ancient Egyptians, who placed coloured glass in rooms filled with sunlight for therapeutic purposes.
 The theory, as we know it today, was coined by Isaac Newton in the 1670s.
 He proved that white light was made up of a spectrum of colours, using a prism.
 This explained how rainbows form.

-Newton also went on to discover that the sequence of colours never changes: red, orange, yellow, green, blue, indigo and violet.
+Newton also discovered that the sequence of colours never changes: red, orange, yellow, green, blue, indigo, and violet.
 We now know that there are more than seven colours in the rainbow – it is, rather, a mixture of hues – but the basis of colour therapy remains unchanged.

 Using colours to boost wellbeing